ChenghaoMou/text-dedup/docs/source/minhash.rst

                         Batch size to use for dataset iteration.
 Mainly for memory efficiency.
   --ngram NGRAM         Ngram size to use in MinHash.
   --min_length MIN_LENGTH
                         Minimum number of tokens to use in MinHash.
-Shorter documents will be filtered out.
+Shorter documents will be filtered out/removed.
   --seed SEED           Seed to use in MinHash --num_perm NUM_PERM   Number of permutations to use in MinHash --threshold THRESHOLD